MazenAmria/PerceptronTraining/README.md

 Some of the comments contain the equivalent C code of the written MIPS assembly.

 Each module has it's own testcase that covers the basic functionality of the module.
-Refer to the bash scripts to generate the `main.s` file that contains that testcase.
+Refer to the bash scripts located at `testcases` to generate the `main.s` file that contains that testcase.